stonepros/stone/doc/rados/configuration/mclock-config-ref.rst

   - **high_client_ops** (*default*):
-    This profile allocates more reservation and limit to external-client ops as compared to background recoveries and other internal clients within Ceph.
+    This profile allocates more reservation and limit to external-client ops as compared to background recoveries and other internal clients within Stone.
 This profile is enabled by default.
   - **high_recovery_ops**:
-    This profile allocates more reservation to background recoveries as compared to external clients and other internal clients within Ceph.
+    This profile allocates more reservation to background recoveries as compared to external clients and other internal clients within Stone.
 For example, an admin may enable this profile temporarily to speed-up background recoveries during non-peak hours.
   - **balanced**: